Podcast: Play in new window | Download

 Jealousy

-As Iโve said, our brains are like super computers.
-They have a certain software running of what they believe is possible for you and they run that over and over.
-Good news is, we can get our brains to work for us by doing a sort of software update.
-When we show our brain other peopleโs experiences, it learns thatโs possible for us too!ย Our brain needs what I call expanders.
-It needs to expand what itsโ current definition is on what is possible in order to create it in your life.
-It needs to see whatโs possible, whether thatโs in marriage, in parenting, in profession, in wellness, in anything before it can believe that itโs possible for us. our brains need to know that something is possible in order to bring it into fruition for us.ย
+Our brain needs what I call expanders.
+It needs to expand what its’ current definition is on what is possible in order to create it in your life.
+Our brain needs to see what’s possible, whether that’s in marriage, in parenting, in profession, in wellness, in anything before it can believe that it’s possible for us. our brains need to know that something is possible in order to bring it into fruition for us.

 Believe Bigger

 I invite you to get curious about who you judge and where you compare.
 What is is telling you about yourself and your life?
-What is the universe inviting you to learn about and explore?ย
+Where do you think the universe is inviting you to learn and explore?

 Please share this episode with one other person who may resonate with this message.
 If everyone who read this did that, we’d double the reach of this message!!
 The more people who go around taking steps to live a happier life, the better off we all are.

-For more fun,ย sign up Susie’sย weekly WELLNESS newsletter so you don’t miss a single week of fun and freebies.
+For more fun, sign up Susie’s weekly WELLNESS newsletter so you don’t miss a single week of fun and freebies.
 Interested in taking it a bit deeper?
-Join us in the Warrior Women Community.
+Join us in the Love Your Life School

 You are never alone, dear warrior.